Dollars (film): Plot

 A long chase begins as Divine gives the Major the slip at the train station while the Candy Man and the Sarge chase Collins across a rail yard and through the Elbe Tunnel.
 Collins escapes on a car carrier truck, lugging his suitcase, but the Candy Man and the Sarge follow and catch up in the morning at a frozen lake in the countryside, where the Candy Man crashes his car through the ice and drowns.

 Collins escapes again by hopping a train, but during the night the Sarge catches up to him, only to find that Collins' suitcase contains nothing but the bottle of champagne and the wads of newspaper.
 They conclude that Divine double-crossed Collins by repacking the suitcases (and thus taking all the money for herself) while he was getting the car, and the Sarge proposes a plan to Collins that they go after Divine together and split the money.
 However, upon swallowing a mouthful of the "champagne", the Sarge instantly goes into violent convulsions and falls down dead.
 It is obvious that the Candy Man had filled this bottle too with his share of the solution as he did with the two bottles that he delivered to Copenhagen.
 It's clear from Collins' reaction that he had no idea of the bottle's contents, and was just about to imbibe himself.
+Joe elects to place his glass of “champagne” down and departs the train.

 Divine is staying at the Hotel del Coronado, joyfully driving a gleaming new yellow Corvette, and cuddling in bed with an unseen someone.
 The other suitcase is sitting near the bed, and Collins' bomber jacket hangs on the coat rack.
 Divine calmly explains to Collins that she was certain that the criminals wouldn't kill him as they would be left with no way to get the money; Divine had planned all along to still share the money with Collins as they'd originally arranged, and so she had merely taken the money in order to keep it from anyone who'd pursued Collins, and keep him safe at the same time.